About Us

 This congregation’s strong commitment to helping people is visible in the acquisition of a family care home for families in crisis, a benevolence center providing food, clothing, and other assistance to those in need, and our strong ties to our Pencil Partner McGavock Elementary School.
 Once a week our activity center is used to provide shelter for the homeless as part of the Room in the Inn ministry and it is used to provide meals and weekly ESL classes.

 In recent decades, the character of our church has been impacted by a number of ministers.
-Those who have served as preachers include: Bob Hendren (1970- 1989); Randy Harris (1990-2000); Lipscomb University professors Mark Black, John York, and Lee Camp (2001-2003); Rob McRay (2003-2010); Earl Lavender (2010-2011); and Russ King (2011-present).
+Those who have served as preachers include: Bob Hendren (1970- 1989); Randy Harris (1990-2000); Lipscomb University professors Mark Black, John York, and Lee Camp (2001-2003); Rob McRay (2003-2010); Earl Lavender (2010-2011); and Russ King (2011-2024).

 Jim Parnell was our first full-time youth minister, beginning in 1974.
 He served in a variety of roles until his retirement in 2014.
 Frank Batson has served for many years as an associate minister and an elder.
 Richard Van Dyke served as an associate minister from 1994-2006.